IngramSpark Royalty Calculator

 • Net per copy (allowing returns) = (0.70 × 6.2955) – 5.96 = 4.40685 – 5.96 = –$1.55315

+In other words, with 30% returns, you’d lose $1.55 per copy on average!
+This is a real risk many authors underestimate.
 Because of this, some authors decide not to allow returns at all (or limit return windows).
 But that can reduce bookstore willingness to stock your title.
 It’s a tradeoff.

 E‑Book Royalties via IngramSpark

-• IngramSpark typically pays 85% of net revenue (i.e. after the retailer’s cut) for e‑book sales.
+• IngramSpark typically pays 85% of net revenue (i.e., after the retailer’s cut) for e‑book sales.

-• However, many authors and commentators estimate that, overall, ebook royalty via IngramSpark ends up around ~40% of list price, depending on retailer contracts, fees, and distribution agreements.
+• However, many authors and commentators estimate that, overall, ebook royalty via IngramSpark ends up around ~40% of list price, depending on retailer contracts, fees, and global distribution agreements.

 Because ebook royalty structures are generally simpler (no print cost, no returns), many authors publish their ebooks via direct retailers (Amazon KDP, Apple Books, Kobo, etc.) and use IngramSpark mainly for print distribution.